European shares rise on cenbank liquidity boost

-Banks and other cyclical stocks were among the top gainers, with the STOXX Europe 600 Banks index .SX7P and Basic Resources index .SXPP both up more than 4 percent by the close.
+Banks and other cyclical stocks were among the top gainers, with the STOXX Europe 600 Banks index and Basic Resources index both up more than 4 percent by the close.

 Driving the rally was a coordinated move by the U.S. Federal Reserve, the European Central Bank and the central banks of Canada, Britain, Japan and Switzerland to lower the cost of existing dollar swap lines to prevent a liquidity squeeze.